 Mercedes, Ferrari and McLaren on RED ALERT as Verstappen opens up on Red Bull future

-As exciting and competitive as the 2024 Formula 1 season was, it once again highlighted the fact that Max Verstappen is the king of the current crop of drivers.
+As exciting and competitive as the 2024 Formula 1 season was, it once again highlighted the fact that Max Verstappen is the king of the current crop.

 Although the Dutchman started the season with the fastest car — and took full advantage, winning five of the first seven grands prix, as well as a sprint in Miami — from April onwards this was not the case.